 Three Common Traps that You Can Fall Into

-Here are three common ways that salespeople can often mishandle sales appointments.
+Here are three common ways that some salespeople mishandle sales appointments.

 Trap 1 – Show Up and Throw Up